Parametric inference for hypoelliptic ergodic diffusions with full observations: Introduction

-The particular case of Hamiltonian systems with $b(X_t, Y_t; \sigma) \equiv \sigma $ and $ a_2(X_t, Y_t; \theta) = g_1(X_t; \theta)X_t + g_2(X_1; \theta)Y_t $ is considered in \cite{Ozaki}, where the link between the continuous-time solution of \eqref{Sys_Hamiltonian} and the corresponding discrete model is obtained with the so-called local linearization scheme.
-The idea of this scheme is the following: for a system of SDE with a non-constant drift and a constant variance, its solution can be interval-wise approximated by a system with a linear drift, and the original covariance matrix being expanded by adding higher-order terms.
-It allows to construct a quasi Maximum Likelihood Estimator. \cite{Pokern2007} attempt to solve the problem of the non-invertibility of the covariance matrix for the particular case of system \eqref{Sys_Hamiltonian} with a constant variance with the help of It\^{o}-Taylor expansion of the transition density.
-The parameters are then estimated with a Gibbs sampler based on the discretized model with the noise propagated into the first coordinate with order $\Delta^\frac{3}{2}$.
-This approach allows to estimate the variance coefficient, but it is not efficient for estimating the parameters of the drift term.
-In \cite{samson:hal-00598553} it is shown that a consistent estimator for fully and partially observed data can be constructed using only the discrete approximation of the second equation of the system \eqref{Sys_Hamiltonian}.
-This method works reasonably good in practice even for more general models when it is possible to convert a system \eqref{Sys} to a simpler form \eqref{Sys_Hamiltonian}.
-However, the transformation of the observations sampled from the continuous model \eqref{Sys} requires the prior knowledge of the parameters involved in the first equation.
-The other particular case of \eqref{Sys}, when $b(X_t, Y_t; \sigma) \equiv \sigma$ and the drift term is linear and thus the transition density is known explicitly, is treated in \cite{le1985some}.
-A consistent maximum likelihood estimator is then constructed in two steps --- first, a covariance matrix of the process is estimated from available continuous-time observations, and then it is used for computing the parameters of the drift term.
-Few other works are also devoted to a non-parametric estimation of the drift and the variance terms \citep{Cattiaux2014a, Cattiaux2016}.
-To the best of our knowledge, for systems \eqref{Sys} the only reference is \cite{samson_ditlevsen_2017}.
-They construct a consistent estimator using a discretization scheme based on a It\^{o}-Taylor expansion.
-But the estimation is conducted separately for each coordinate, so it requires partial knowledge of the parameters of the system.
+The particular case of Hamiltonian systems with $b(X_t, Y_t; \sigma) \equiv \sigma $ and $ a_2(X_t, Y_t; \theta) = g_1(X_t; \theta)X_t + g_2(X_t; \theta)Y_t $ is considered in \cite{Ozaki1989}, where the link between the continuous-time solution of \eqref{eq:hamiltonian_system} and the corresponding discrete model is obtained with the so-called local linearization scheme.
+The idea of this scheme is the following: for a SDE with a non-constant drift and a constant variance, its solution can be interval-wise approximated by the solution of a system with a linear drift (see \cite{Biscay1996, Ozaki2012, Jimenez2015}).
+This scheme allows to construct a quasi Maximum Likelihood Estimator.
+Consistency of the estimator based on the local linearization scheme for Hamiltonian SDEs is proven in \cite{Leon2018}. \cite{Pokern2007} attempt to solve the problem of the non-invertibility of the covariance matrix for the particular case of \eqref{eq:hamiltonian_system} with a constant variance with the help of It\^{o}-Taylor expansion of the transition density.
+The parameters are estimated with the Gibbs sampler based on the discretized model with the noise propagated to the first coordinate with order $\Delta_n^\frac{3}{2}$.
+This approach allows to estimate the variance coefficient, but it is not {suitable} for estimating the parameters of the drift term.
+In \cite{Samson2012} it is shown that a consistent estimator for fully and partially observed data can be constructed using only the discrete approximation of the second equation of system \eqref{eq:hamiltonian_system}.
+This method can be used in practice even for more general models, on condition that the system \eqref{eq:system} can be converted to the simpler form \eqref{eq:hamiltonian_system}.
+However, this transformation of the observations sampled from the continuous model \eqref{eq:system} often requires the prior knowledge of the parameters involved in the first equation which is often unrealistic.
+The particular case of \eqref{eq:system}, when $b(X_t, Y_t; \sigma) \equiv \sigma$ and the drift term is linear and thus the transition density is known explicitly, is treated in \cite{LeBreton1985}.
+A consistent maximum likelihood estimator is then constructed in two steps --- first, a covariance matrix of the process is estimated from the available continuous-time observations, and then it is used for computing the parameters of the drift term.
+The resulting estimator is strongly consistent as $T\to\infty$.
+Few works are devoted to the non-parametric estimation of the drift and the variance terms \citep{Cattiaux2014a,Cattiaux2016}.